LazyTuba/completion-tracker/README.md

 'tags' object.
 A 'hold' task is deemed 'complete' when a single post is registered.

-If 'count' is specified for a tag, posts to that tag are counted - i.e., the 'count' property of the object assigned to that tag on the Tracker's 'tags' object is incremented (and the 'thing' argument of the post call is ignored).
+If 'count' is the trakType specified for a tag, posts to that tag are counted - i.e., the 'count' property of the object assigned to that tag on the Tracker's 'tags' object is incremented (and the 'thing' argument of the post call is ignored).
 A 'count' task is deemed complete when the count reaches the value of the 'reqd' option specifed during instantiation.

 ## Usage